ZhenghaoZhu/zhenghaozhu.me/content/posts/Hugo site on Github with domain from Namecheap/index.md

 ---

 > A personal website to showcase personal projects is one of the most important things a computer science student should have when they are searching for a job.
 This
-> tutorial will serve all those students that are not well-versed in web development and want an easy way to setup their personal website in a fast manner.
+> tutorial will serve all those students that are not well-versed in web development and want an easy way to set up their website in a fast manner.

 ## Before Starting
 ---